From the editor:

 Thanks for your interest.

 (1) A definition:

-The repurchase (“repo”) market is where large financial institutions borrow trillions of dollars from each other and from central banks every day, using securities as collateral.
-If repo lenders lose faith in the collateral or in the borrowers - as they did in the 2007-2008 mortgage securities crisis and in the 2010-2011 European sovereign debt crisis - they will demand more collateral or repayment, which can drive the repo borrowers into bankruptcy.
-That was a prime cause of the financial panic in 2007 and 2008.
+The repurchase (“repo”) market is where giant financial institutions borrow trillions of dollars from each other and from central banks every day, often just for overnight, using securities as collateral.
+If repo lenders lose faith in the collateral or in the borrowers – as they did in 2007-2008, when they lost faith in the repo borrowers who used mortgage securities as collateral – they will demand more collateral or repayment, which can quickly drive the repo borrowers into bankruptcy.
+That was the prime cause of the financial panic in 2007 and 2008.